History

 For the healthcare community, the economic boom of the 1990s marked another bold Austin Regional Clinic decision.
 Noting the public had begun valuing healthcare choice over closed physician practices, ARC took a risk, resulting in the greatest period of change for the organization.

 In 1993, ARC terminated its PruCare contract and negotiated new agreements with a wide selection of health plans.
-Now, patients had the option of staying with their ARC doctor(s) regardless of the health plan their employer chose.
-When free to choose, over 90% of our patients continued seeing their ARC doctors.
+Now, patients had the option of staying with their ARC doctor(s) or advanced practice clinician(s) (APCs) regardless of the health plan their employer chose.
+When free to choose, over 90% of our patients continued seeing their ARC doctors or APCs.
 This freedom of choice allowed Austin Regional Clinic to open and/or relocate another 10 clinics throughout the 1990s.

-old picture of ARC hospital and a man beside an old signboard
+old image of an ARC hospital and a man beside an old signboard for Austin Regional Clinic Prucare

 a doctor checking a patient

-During the first two decades of the 21st century, ARC responded to growth in surrounding communities, opening new quality healthcare clinics in Austin, Cedar Park, Leander, Pflugerville, Hutto, Round Rock, Kyle, Manor, Buda, Bee Cave, Dripping Springs, Georgetown, Liberty Hill, and Bastrop, meaning ARC now serves 14 area communities and has expanded to more than 30 clinics.
+During the first two decades of the 21st century, ARC responded to growth in surrounding communities, opening new clinics in Austin, Cedar Park, Leander, Pflugerville, Hutto, Round Rock, Kyle, Manor, Buda, Bee Cave, Dripping Springs, Georgetown, Liberty Hill, Bastrop, West Lake Hills, and Lockhart, meaning ARC now serves Austin and 15 area communities and has expanded to more than 35 clinics.
+As the Austin and Central Texas area expands and grows, so does ARC.

 The road ahead

-As an organization committed to value-based, accountable care, we will continue investing in solutions that provide access — in-person and digital — to connected, comprehensive, and compassionate care all while celebrating, representing, and promoting diversity that supports a sense of belonging for all.
+As an organization committed to value-based care, you can rely on ARC to continue investing in and expanding solutions that provide access — in-person and digital — to connected, comprehensive, and compassionate care.